6 Day Inn Tour

 The tour still has space.
 Make your travel arrangements.

-A mix of flat and rolling terrain.
+A mix of flat and rolling terrain on paved bike paths and roads.
 A couple longer climbs can be missed by using our van support.
-Moderate cycling level.
 Advanced level if you do all of the miles.
+Moderate if you shuttle some, and leisurely with an e-bike.

 5 nights lodging, 5 breakfasts, 4 picnic lunches, 4 dinners, snacks, park entrance fees, detailed cue sheets, maps & GPS files, van support and trained guides.